Appalachian State vs. Troy NCAA Football Odds, Plays and Insights | November 20, 2021

 Appalachian State Stats and Trends

-- The Mountaineers have been favored by 9.5 points or more six times this season and are 5-1 ATS in those games.
+- The Mountaineers are 5-1 ATS when favored by 9.5 points or more this season.

-- Appalachian State's games this year have eclipsed the over/under four times in 10 opportunities (40%).
+- Appalachian State has eclipsed the over/under in 40% of its opportunities this year (four times over 10 games with a set point total).

-- Appalachian State is 6-2 against the spread and 8-0 overall this season when the team notches more than 23.1 points.
+- Appalachian State is 6-2 against the spread and 8-0 overall this season when the team puts up more than 23.1 points.

-- In games that Appalachian State totals more than 321.6 yards, the team is 7-2 against the spread and 8-1 overall.
+- In games that Appalachian State amasses over 321.6 yards, the team is 7-2 against the spread and 8-1 overall.

-- The Mountaineers have turned the ball over 17 times this season, three fewer than the Trojans have forced (20).
+- This year, the Mountaineers have 17 turnovers, three fewer than the Trojans have takeaways (20).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.